shelleyolivia/learn-tutorials/secret/deploy-your-own-secret-nft.md

 # Prerequisites

 This tutorial assumes that you have completed the [Secret Pathway](https://learn.figment.io/protocols/secret) already, as we will be building upon that foundation of knowledge and skill.
 If you have not already done so, you would be wise to take the time to complete the Pathway.
-We will start with the same project folder as in section 5 of the Pathway.

 # Requirements